Singer Baritone, Actor, Stage & Film Director, Producer, and Recording Artist.

-For the 2019/20 season in New York, David starred as OTTO FRANK (Anne Frank, a Musical), World premiere of the new musical "Lost in the Disco" (with film director Lisa Azuelos).
+For the 2019/20 season in New York, David starred as OTTO FRANK (Anne Frank, a Musical), the World premiere of the new musical "Lost in the Disco" (with film director Lisa Azuelos).

 During 2010 and 2011, he performed at the OPERA DU RANELAGH in Paris, for which he was the Artistic Director and founder.
-He performed a concert with pianist CYPRIEN KATSARIS.
-He later toured with pianist Gerard Ghanassia in Noumea (New Caledonia) and St Denis (Ile de la Reunion).
+He completed a concert with pianist CYPRIEN KATSARIS.
+He toured with pianist Gerard Ghanassia in Noumea (New Caledonia) and St Denis (Ile de la Reunion).
 He performed in Thessaloniki (Greece) with Cyprien Katsaris at the Museum of Archeology.

 In August 2011, he created the OPERA & BROADWAY FESTIVAL at the BARRIERE CASINO in Deauville.